David-Yakin/express-server/README.md

 ### Run the typescript compiler

-Run the Typescript compiler using the following command in the cmd
+Run the following command in any of the terminals/CMD you opened to start the typescript compiler

 ```
 tsc -w